 To make the MAX 8 more fuel efficient, Boeing used larger engines, but to accommodate the larger engine size the company altered where the engines are attached to the wings.
 Doing so, however, created a situation in which the plane tends to pitch upward, potentially causing a dangerous stall.
 To counter this, Boeing added an autopilot system that would push the nose down if angle-of-attack sensors indicated the nose was too high.

-The 737 MAX has two angle of attack sensors.
-If the sensors malfunction, the system—known as the Maneuvering Characteristics Augmentation System or MCAS—would automatically push the plane’s nose down.
+The 737 MAX has two angle of attack sensors but the plane’s anti-stall system relies on information from only one.
+If that sensor malfunctions, the system—known as the Maneuvering Characteristics Augmentation System or MCAS—would automatically push the plane’s nose down to prevent a stall.
 The problem is that pilots were not made aware of the new system in the aircraft and were not trained in using it or responding to emergencies if the system was unnecessarily triggered.

 When Boeing made changes to introduce the 737 MAX it convinced the Federal Aviation Administration (FAA) that pilots did not need to be told about the change or trained in understanding the new system, arguing that the new system was fundamentally similar to previous versions.
 This decision left the pilots woefully unprepared to determine what was going wrong and how to address it, and put the lives of the passengers and crew in jeopardy.